kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Fix 2SWAP
 * DONE LSHIFT and RSHIFT for bit shifting
 * DONE PICK word to pick a value at a given value on stack and move to TOS.
 Some code in place.
 Needs fixing as not quite right
+* DONE Fix IS
+* DONE IS string compare should be renamed to COMPARE

 * TODO Add user interrupts by putting a hook into the parser or on NEXTW (as if using compiled version)
 * TODO Add user 'threads' by putting a hook into the parser or on NEXTW (as if using compiled version)